amadou-6e/pymdt2json/docs/medium.md

-Awesome work — your article is already quite clear and technical!
-Now, based on your request and my guidelines, I'll **break this down for you as an analysis in a Medium-style article** post with enhanced flow: **using headers, sub-headers, bullet points**, and a bit more polish for maximum engagement while preserving all your original meaning.

----

 # Minifying Tables with `pymtd2json`: Boosting Efficiency in RAG Systems

 In retrieval-augmented generation (RAG) pipelines, input efficiency is paramount — not just in terms of tokens, but also **character limits**.